bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 For brevity and readability, this long sequence of keystrokes will be shortened to something like `D{2024,3,14}` in the subsequent sections.

+**Pro Tip**: After learning how to enter Date objects using their canonical forms, you can learn about various shortcuts in the [Data Entry for Experts](#data-entry-for-experts) section at the end of this document.

 ### Formatting Modes

 In the `MODE` menu, there are 2 settings that affect how date objects are